timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 ## Query a time series

-Quasar defines a "time series" as the **final representation of your projections' data**, represented as an array of `segments`.
+Time Series defines a "time series" as the **final representation of your projections' data**, represented as an array of `segments`.

 Before going any further, let's look at how a `segment` looks like.